 Enjoy Free Outdoor Activities

 Camping has a way of inspiring visitors to get outdoors and stay there on your trip.
-While you camp, you’ll have easy access to many outdoor recreation options to fill your time.
+While you are camping in Pigeon Forge, you’ll have easy access to many outdoor recreation options to fill your time.
 Take a bike ride, plan out a few hikes in the Great Smoky Mountains National Park, which is always free, or even hop in the car and take a scenic drive.

 Not all campgrounds are completely minimalist.
 Many come with unique and fun amenities for guests to take advantage of.
 Pigeon Forge RV Parks for example may have swimming pools, laundry facilities, amazing views and more.
 Many Smoky Mountain camping sites have indoor and outdoor pools, fire pits, tennis courts and even on-site game rooms!
 Check into the amenities of each campsite when booking to find the one that fits your group best.